Optical mosaics#

 • The distance from target day in days within the season and its position in the stack values .

-You can decide to move the scene to the Selected scene area by selecting Add or moving it back to Available scene pane by selecting Remove.
+You can decide to move the scene to the Selected scene area by selecting Add or moving it back to the Available scene pane by selecting Remove.

 Tip